custom-components/pyscript/docs/reference.rst

 Reloading Scripts
 -----------------

-Reloading any script files is accomplished by calling the ``pyscript.reload`` service, which is the one built-in service (so you can’t create your own service with that name).
-You can also reload by selecting Configuration -> Integrations -> Pyscript -> reload in the UI.
+Manually reloading scripts via the ``pyscript.reload`` service is no longer necessary starting in 1.2.0, since changes are automatically detected and a reload is triggered.

-By default, reload only reloads scripts, apps or modules that have changed since they were last loaded.
+By default, reloading only reloads scripts, apps or modules that have changed since they were last loaded.
 A change means the script, app or module file contents or modification time has changed.
 Additionally, an app is considered changed if its yaml configuration has changed.
 When a change is detected, additional files are also reloaded if they depend on a changed file.
 Additional files